keeto/titanium-jsdocs/Source/Overview/Main.md

 Welcome to the Javascript API Reference for Appcelerator Titanium PR2.

 This guide is divided into two parts.
-Part one is a short overview of the Titanium platform that introduces the basic concepts you'll need in developing Titanium apps using Javascript.
+Part one is a short overview of the Titanium platform that introduces the basic concepts you'll need to know to develop Titanium apps using Javascript.
 Part two is the actual Javascript API reference containing information on all public Titanium APIs accessible via Javascript.

 > **Important Note!** This reference is a rough draft.
 The internals of the Titanium platform, the runtime implementation and Javascript API may change within the course of development and the information contained here may become invalid and unusable in the future.
 The official, finalized documentation will be released together with Titanium PR2.
 >